jrkager/jrkager/README.md

 ## Hi there 👋

+I'm Johannes, a PhD Student in Mathematics at the TU Munich.
+I'm interested in Combinatorial Optimization and Algorithms and am currently working on robust mulit-objective combinatorial optimization.

 <!--
 **jrkager/jrkager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.